Related: Wear OS Smartwatch on Google Fi

 Ting GSM is currently the most economical cellular service for phone + data to smartwatches with cellular capability.
-Ting GSM uses T-Mobile, which is what Project Fi defaults to in non-Fi supported devices.
+Ting GSM uses T-Mobile, which is what Google Fi defaults to in non-Fi supported devices.
 With Ting you do not select a plan.
 You are billed according to the lowest bucket you fall into for each month.
 The current Ting billing rate cost for a smartwatch is:

 $6 (base) + $3 (< 100 minutes phone) + $0 (SMS, assuming you’ll use phone-connected SMS) + $3 (< 100 MB data) = $12/month Ting smartwatch

 - If you don’t make any calls that month (usage is 0 minutes) then subtract $12-$3 = $9 for that month.